 Once your item is pinned in place, spritz it with water and leave it to dry.
 When the crochet fabric is dry, remove the pins and you’ll be ready for any seaming.

-How to wet block crochet
+How to block crochet – wet blocking method

 To wet block a fabric, wash it before you pin it out.
 Follow the symbols on your yarn’s ball band to wash the item appropriately, then place it onto a towel and roll up to squeeze out excess moisture (do not wring!).
 Gently pull it back into shape, then pin it out following the dry block process and leave it to dry.

-How to steam block crochet
+How to block crochet – steam blocking method

 To steam block a fabric, follow the dry block process, but instead of spritzing with water, steam it with an iron.
 To do this, set the iron to its steam setting, at the temperature advised on the yarn’s ball band.
 Hold the iron close to the crochet fabric, but don’t touch it.
 Apply steam, moving the iron slowly over the fabric.
 The aim is to make the item damp from the steam.
 Leave to dry.